-In order to study the structural properties, the nature and the crystal growth of the deposited films at different deposition conditions, X-ray diffraction XRD measurements have been done by using Philips PW 1050 X-ray diffractometer of (1.5406) Å from Cu-ka.
-In order to observe the surface topography of deposited thin films, Atomic Force Microscopy (AFM) micrographs were taken with a digital device (AA3000, Angstrom Advanced Inc. USA).
-The scanning electron microscope SEM (type S-4160) study has been carried out by the Electron Note: Accepted manuscripts are articles that have been peer-reviewed and accepted for publication by the Editorial Board.
-These articles have not yet been copyedited and/or formatted in the journal house style.

-Gun Tungsten heat filament, with a resolution of 3 nm at 30kV and an accelerating voltage of 200V to 30kV, (Japan).
-The double-beam UV-VIS optical test was done by using (CECIL7200) spectrophotometer from (300-900 nm), to measure the transmittance of the fabricated films and micro-wires.
-The electrical resistivity was measured directly by an electric prob.
+In order to study the structural properties, the nature and the crystal growth of the deposited films at different deposition conditions, X-ray Diffraction (XRD) measurements were done using Philips PW 1050 X-ray diffractometer of (1.5406 Å) from Cu-k $\alpha$ .
+In order to observe the surface topography of the deposited thin films, Atomic Force Microscopy (AFM) micrographs were taken with a digital device (AA3000, Angstrom Advanced Inc. USA).
+The scanning electron microscope SEM (type S-4160) study was carried out using the Electron Gun Tungsten heat filament, with a resolution of 3 nm at 30kV and an accelerating voltage of 200V to 30kV.
+The double-beam UV-VIS optical test was done by using (CECIL7200) spectrophotometer where the measurements were done from 300-900nm.
+The optical test measures the transmittance of the fabricated films and micro-wires.
+The electrical resistivity was measured directly using an electric prob.